grafana/loki/docs/sources/get-started/quick-start.md

 - **Grafana Alloy**: which scrapes the log lines from flog, and pushes them to Loki through the gateway.
 - **Gateway** (nginx) which receives requests and redirects them to the appropriate container based on the request's URL.
-- **Loki read component**: which runs a query-frontend and a querier.
+- **Loki read component**: which runs a Query Frontend and a Querier.
-- **Loki write component**: which runs a distributor and an ingester.
+- **Loki write component**: which runs a Distributor and an Ingester.
-- **Loki backend component**: which runs an index-gateway, compactor, ruler, bloom-compactor, and bloom-gateway.
+- **Loki backend component**: which runs an Index Gateway, Compactor, Ruler, Bloom Compactor (experimental), and Bloom Gateway (experimental).
 - **Minio**: which Loki uses to store its index and chunks.
 - **Grafana**: which provides visualization of the log lines captured within Loki.